Learn/Design/Import, raster & trace

 - Import DXF and SVG with progress feedback on heavy files

-- Chains become Design shapes with source coordinates preserved; layers inherit sensible names from the file
+- Chains become Design shapes; layers inherit sensible names from the file

-Bring vector artwork in through File → Import or by dropping a file on the viewport — Design
+Bring vector artwork in through Import From File in the Design browser's

 accepts .dxf and .svg (raster formats go to a